Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Five potential outcome types

 This is similar to the third type, except that $\M$ is defined based on potential mediator distribution(s).
 This type is involved in interventional (in)direct effects.
 Recall that an interventional direct effect is the effect of exposure on outcome had the mediator distribution been fixed to be the same as a potential mediator distribution, and an interventional indirect effect is the effect on the outcome of a switch in the mediator distribution from the potential distribution under nonexposure to that under exposure while exposure itself is fixed.
 These are formally $\text{IDE}_{a^*}=\E[Y_{1\mathcal{M}_{a^*\mid C}}]-\E[Y_{0\mathcal{M}_{a^*\mid C}}]$ and $\text{IIE}_a=\E[Y_{a\mathcal{M}_{1\mid C}}]-\E[Y_{a\mathcal{M}_{0\mid C}}]$, where $\mathcal{M}_{a^*\mid C}$ ($a^*$ being either 0 or 1) is convenient notation indicating that the interventional mediator distribution $\M$ is defined to be the same distribution as that of the potential mediator $M_{a^*}$ given $C$.

 Like the previous potential outcome type, this fourth type is relevant to a wide range of interventional effects, not limited to interventional (in)direct effects.
-Our illustrative example will cover several such effects.
+Applications 5 and 6 in the illustrative example (sections \ref{app5} and \ref{app6}) concern such effects.

 With this potential outcome type, we make an important subtle differentiation between the interventional mediator distribution $\M$ and the potential mediator distribution(s): the former is defined based on the latter, the latter informs the former, but the two are not the same.
-This allows us to consider a simple potential mediator type, $M_{a^*}$, the potential mediator were exposure set to $a^*$ ($a^*$ being just a separate index that is not tied to $a$), but have ample flexibility in defining the distribution $\M$.
+This allows us to consider a simple potential mediator type, $M_{a^*}$, the potential mediator if exposure were set to $a^*$ ($a^*$ being just a separate index that is not tied to $a$), but have ample flexibility in defining the distribution $\M$.
 For example, $\M$ could be defined based on the distribution of $M_1$ only, or of $M_0$ only (as in the interventional (in)direct effects above), or a mixture of both. $\M$ could be defined unconditionally, e.g., to be the same distribution as the marginal distribution of $M_{a^*}$, or could be defined conditional on $C$ to be the same as the distribution of $M_{a^*}$ given $C$. $\M$ could also be defined conditional on $(C,L_a)$ to be the same distribution as that of $M_{a^*}$ given $(C,L_{a^*})$.
 Note that in all these cases, the interventional mediator distribution $\M$ respects the same-world rule.